gabri3lmarin/blog/resources/index.md

-# Welcome to my blog!

-I'm a **software engineer** with a background in networking and programming, passionate about open source software, command line applications, programming languages, distributed computing and operating systems.
+Hello I'm **Gabriel Marin**, a software engineer with a background in networking and programming, passionate about open source software, programming languages.
+Check out my [resume](/marincv.pdf) if you're interested in my work, or would consider hiring me for your project.
 My mission is to contribute to the development of future software infrastructure.